 *in the league, on a Saturday

-A mid-table, bore-draw encounter on a grey and overcast day.
-Callum (as Bernie Clifton), Murdo (a Thunderbird), Willie (Donald Duck) and I (Mr Blobby - no jokes please) had planned on getting the team bus to the game but, upon arrival at York Road (after the inaugural 'Walk of Shame' from Chez Macleod?), it was announced that the bus had broken down en route and that the players, management and supporters would travel in a car convoy.
+A mid-table, bore draw on a damp and overcast day.
+Callum (as Bernie Clifton), Murdo (a Thunderbird), Willie (Donald Duck) and I (Mr Blobby - no jokes please) had planned on getting the team bus to the game but, upon arrival at York Road (after the inaugural 'Walk of Shame' from Chez Macleod?), it was announced that the bus had broken down en route and that the players, management, and supporters would travel in a car convoy.
 As such, Murdo Tracy drove us there (in Thunderbird Zero).
-He also gave a lift to a certain Michael Vogel (who's name, up until that point, we weren't aware of).
-Highlight of the journey to Gander Green Lane occurred when, during a group stop-off at a petrol station somewhere on the A24, Donald Duck went in to buy some chewing gum and queued alongside Magpie centre halves Tim Cook and Steve Croxford, both laughing uncontrollably ... which made a change, as usually it was us laughing at them!
+He also gave a lift to a certain Michael Vogel (whose name, up until that point, we weren't aware of).
+Highlight of the journey to Gander Green Lane occurred when, during a group stop-off at a petrol station, somewhere on the A24, Donald Duck went in to buy some chewing gum and queued alongside Magpie centre halves Tim Cook and Steve Croxford, both laughing uncontrollably ... which made a change, as usually it was us laughing at them!
 Stevie G would join us, dressed as a sailor, in the bar at the ground.
-The game lacked goals and talking points (as, really, did the day itself) but the odyssey had begun ...
+The game lacked goals and talking points - as did the day itself, really - but the odyssey had begun ...